rehierl/node-tree-outliner/3-4-0-design-5.md

 Note that allowing a section to contain nodes, that are subsequent to the exit event of its parent container, can potentially add a descendant of a presequent sibling (i.e. the parent container) to the context of a subsequent node.
 Such an option would therefore be in conflict with the current definition of a node's context.

+Consequently, the definition of sectioning nodes must also include when a section has to be closed by default.
+That is, because consistent dynamic support can otherwise not be guaranteed.

 ### type-1, first child